 Noise

 We all know the sound of the inconsiderate neighbor who loves to fire up their deafening gas-guzzler first thing in the morning on your day off.
 If you want to avoid being that person, we tested these machines to determine which is the quietest.
 In general, gas mowers are significantly louder than electric mowers.
-That difference is more significant to your ear than when measuring with a decibel reader, like we did.
+That difference is more significant to your ear than it is when measured with a decibel reader, like we did.
 While our decibel readings are all relatively close, we can confidently say that battery-powered mowers are much quieter.
 We measured the volume of each at head height in decibels (dBa).
 The reel mowers (Great States and American) are the quietest, registering 66 dBa each — not surprising, since they don't have motors or engines.

 With reel mowers like the Great States 204-14, all you hear is a pleasant whir of the blades.
 Credit: Clark Tate

 At the end of the day, you expect a lawnmower to be loud, and we know this may not impact your purchase decision, but it's nice to know which options are quieter.
 80 dBa is the threshold at which the World Health Organization recommends limiting your exposure to sound.
 Still, they claim that you can listen to about 40 hours of 80 dBa sounds in a week without much risk of long-term hearing loss.
-We like to put in noise cancelling earbuds and listen to some tunes or a podcast.
+We like to put in noise canceling earbuds and listen to some tunes or a podcast.

 Being able to have a normal conversation, overtop of a running lawn mower, was a great experience.
 Credit: Hale Milano